-“They were lamenting that 70% of their initiatives—which were good ideas for the company—were not being successfully implemented across the finish line, even with a best-in-class Project Management methodology,” recalls RGP Vice President, Monica LaRue.
+“They were lamenting that 70% of their initiatives—which were good ideas for the company—were not being successfully implemented across the finish line, even with a best-in-class Project Management methodology,” recalls RGP VP of Client Development Monica LaRue.
 “They discovered they were not addressing the ‘people’ side of the change they were introducing, and that was the crux of the failures.”

 Accounting for the Human Impacts of Transformation

 It’s a lesson that all organizations should take to heart as they plan for transformational initiatives, which often come with high stakes and high price tags.

 A 2020 survey from Gartner found that 69% of boards of directors accelerated their digital business initiatives in the wake of COVID-19 disruption.
 And almost half anticipate changing their organizations’ business model as a result of the pandemic.
 Technology innovation, including digitization, cloud computing, AI and automation, continue to be key drivers.
 But so are business transformations, such as mergers and acquisitions.

 No one invests in a major change initiative thinking it’s going to fail.
 That’s why the first thing we advise our clients to do at the outset of any business transformation is to plan for how they will manage and support the necessary organizational changes.

 This is a critical first step if you hope to positively drive adoption and utilization of new processes or technology.